 The intended application should be the main perspective of getting the welding machine in the first place.
 MIG welding is cleaner and quicker at its job; you should get it if you need a cleaner weld output.
 Applications like structure fabrication, DIY projects, gardening, fences, sculpting, automobile structure design are suitable for MIG welding.

-Stick welding method is the best option if you’re going to work outside most of the time, especially for farming.
+The stick welding method is the best option if you’re going to work outside most of the time, especially for farming.
 It’s also suitable for harsh weather or rusty metal because the stick welder is waterproof and can work with dirty metal.
 If you’re doing small automotive repairs, lawnmowers, welding thick farming machinery, go for the stick welder.

 Ease of Use

 The MIG welding method is better for beginners who are still learning the process.
 All it takes is to feed the wire through the spool gun, hit the trigger, and the weld is in its place.
-However, it can be annoying if you have a mobility requirement because the MIG welding method uses a separate gas cylinder.
+However, it can be annoying to have a mobility requirement because the MIG welding method uses a separate gas cylinder.

 The stick welding method is free from the mobility problems because it’s usable outside, without external gas shielding.
 However, it can be a little harder to learn for beginners because it has some crucial learning curves.
 You have to practice stick welding a while for an accurate strike on the metal without damaging it.